marcelopiropo/Surf/README.md

-## The Maple package Surf
+# Surf
-We introduce Surf, a Maple package for differential geometry of surfaces, with functions to ease interdisciplinary modeling in curved systems.
+A Maple package for differential geometry of surfaces, with functions to ease interdisciplinary modeling in curved systems.

 The main idea is to have a parametrized surface as input and, as output, a model  system  on  curved  surface.

 ![](https://github.com/marcelopiropo/Surf/blob/master/img01surf.0012.jpeg)